-Prana breath is the universal vital energy which is literally the thing of life.
-For all of us those who practice yoga, the major challenge for us is to harness this energy so that it can fuel our mental, physical as well as spiritual development.
+Prana Breath is the universal vital energy that is literally the thing of life.
+For all of us who practice yoga, the major challenge for us is to harness this energy so that it can fuel our mental, physical as well as spiritual development.
 In order to do this, we have to look deeply into the mysteries that surround our mind as well as the subtle body.
 Fortunately, the Tantra’s early practitioners have voyaged into this particular inner landscape, mapping the different ways the energy in our body circulates within us.
-Among their most crucial and the important discoveries were the Nadis which is the vast network of energy channels which makes us an integrated, vital and conscious whole.
+Among their most crucial and important discoveries were the Nadis which is the vast network of energy channels that makes us an integrated, vital, and conscious whole.

 The Nadi is a Sanskrit word which comes from the root “nad” that means the “flow”, “vibration” or “motion”.
 The word itself depicts the basic fundamental nature of the Nadi, to flow like water which finds the path of least resistance and also nourishes everything that comes in its path.
 The Nadis are essentially the energetic irrigation system, which in essence, keep us alive.

 In the energy body or the Pranamayakosha, there are 72,000 Nadis.
 These Nadis are channels or pathways of prana breath in the system.
 These 72,000 Nadis don’t have any type of physical manifestation.
 In a sense, if you cut the body of a human being, you won’t find any of it.
 But when you become more aware of the body, you will certainly notice that the energy in the body isn’t moving at random.
 It is moving in underlying and established pathways.
 There are 72,000 various ways in which the prana breath or energy moves in the body.